bobbywillmes/bewd-twitter-advanced/README.md

-# Twitter Clone (Advanced with Mailer, Search, Photo Upload)
+# Twitter Clone

-Visit [Altcademy Classroom](https://www.altcademy.com/classroom/) for more instructions.
+A Twitter clone (with photo upload & mailing), built for the Altcademy full-stack program.

+Check it out on [Heroku](https://enigmatic-anchorage-18379.herokuapp.com/).